 AUTO ACCIDENT LAWYERS MN – DRIVER FELL ASLEEP

 It is well known that sleep deprivation can lead to drowsiness and reduced concentration.
-For drivers, lack of sleep may reduce the ability to pay attention to the road, slow reaction times, and affect the ability to make sensible decisions as road conditions change.
-In fact, one of our best MN car accident lawyers worked on a case where the other driver had set the cruise control on his car and drove into the rear of our client’s auto when he fell asleep while driving and our client was driving ahead of him at a slower speed.
+For drivers, lack of sleep may reduce the ability to pay attention to the road.
+Tired driving also results in slow reaction times, and affects the ability to make sensible decisions as road conditions change.
+In fact, one of our best MN car accident lawyers worked on a case where the other driver had set the cruise control on his car and then drove into the rear of our client’s auto when he fell asleep while driving.
+Our client was driving ahead of him at a slower speed, and he didn’t see them.

 A previous survey from the AAA Foundation for Traffic Safety revealed that 97 percent of drivers deem drowsy driving to be a “completely unacceptable behavior” that puts the safety of themselves and others at risk.
 However, despite knowing the risks of drowsy driving, around 1 in 3 drivers report having driven while sleepy, and around 1 in 25 drivers report having fallen asleep at the wheel while driving in the past month.
 Such behavior can have devastating consequences; according to the Centers for Disease Control and Prevention (CDC), drowsy driving was responsible for around 72,000 crashes, 44,000 injuries, and 800 deaths in 2013.